toharcohen7/GMAIL_PROJECT/README.md

 ### Components:

-- **Bloom Filter Server (C++):**
+- **Blacklist Server (C++):**
   Implements backend infrastructure and security by maintaining a persistent Bloom filter to efficiently check and manage blacklisted (bad) URLs.

 - **Node.js Gmail Server:**
-  Provides Gmail-like application logic and REST API endpoints, communicating with the Bloom filter server to validate URLs.
+  Provides Gmail-like application logic and REST API endpoints, communicating with the Blacklist server to validate URLs.

 - **React Client:**
   Provides a user-friendly interface for managing emails, labels, drafts, and blacklisted URLs.
 The frontend is built using React, Bootstrap, and other modern libraries to ensure responsiveness and scalability.